Skip to main content

 1 subject did not have education information reported.
 2 subjects did not have zygosity information reported.
 Statistics were only performed on subjects with available demographic data.

 ANOVA and chi-square tests of significant difference between groups (males vs. females).
-SD = standard deviation.
+SD =standard deviation.

 The PreFreesurfer pipeline was used to preprocess T1-weighted structural MRI data (Glasser et al., 2013).
-Freesurfer 7.1.0’s (Fischl, 2012) recon-all and highres commands were used to reconstruct and parcellate the cortex at the original data resolution (Dale et al., 1999; Dale and Sereno, 1993; Desikan et al., 2006; Fischl et al., 2004a, 2002, 2001, 1999, 1998; Fischl and Dale, 2000; Han et al., 2006; Jovicich et al., 2006; Kuperberg et al., 2003; Reuter et al., 2010; Zaretskaya et al., 2018).
+Freesurfer 7.1.0’s (Fischl, 2012) recon-all and highres commands were used to reconstruct and parcellate the cortex at the original data resolution (Dale and Sereno, 1993; Fischl et al., 1998; Dale et al., 1999; Fischl et al., 1999a; Fischl et al., 1999b; Fischl and Dale, 2000; Fischl et al., 2001; Fischl et al., 2002; Kuperberg et al., 2003; Fischl et al., 2004a; Desikan et al., 2006; Han et al., 2006; Jovicich et al., 2006; Reuter et al., 2010; Zaretskaya et al., 2018).
 The pipeline can be downloaded here (http://surfer.nmr.mgh.harvard.edu/).
 Cortical volumes were extracted using the mri_anatomical_stats utility.
 360 regions from the Glasser Human Connectome Project were generated using this procedure (Glasser et al., 2016).
 359 regions from this atlas were used for subsequent analyses.

 Comparing regional volume covariance between males and females in each species

-To compare region of interest (ROI) covariance across sex in each species, we split the data for each species by sex and regressed age and sex out of ROI volumes for both species using the following model:
+To compare region of interest (ROI) covariance across sex in each species, we split the data for each species by sex and regressed age out of ROI volumes for both species using the following model:

 Residuals from this model were used to compute all pairwise inter-regional volume correlations within males and females.
-The distributions of these correlations across all pairwise relationships were directly compared between males and females using t-tests and reported 95% confidence intervals (CI).
+The means of these correlations across all pairwise relationships were directly compared between males and females using t-tests and reported 95% confidence intervals (CI).
 We then subtracted the male correlation matrix from the female to derive a measure of sex differences in correlation for all region pairs (with positive values indicating a larger correlation in males vs. females).
 The statistical significance of sex differences in correlation for each unique pair of regions was determined by repeating the above process 1000 times with sex being permuted across individuals for each iteration.
 This procedure yielded a vector of 1000 null values for each pairwise correlation sex differences and we derived empirical p-values for these observed sex differences against these nulls.
 Empirical p-values were corrected for multiple comparisons across edges using the False Discovery Rate (FDR) (Benjamini and Hochberg, 1995; Benjamini and Yekutieli, 2001) correction with q (the expected proportion of falsely rejected nulls) being set at 0.05.

 Examining the relationship between sex differences in volume covariance and sex differences in regional volume